bbompk/onlaweng/README.md

 6330563421 Akira Sitdhikariyawat <br/>

 ## Instructions
-The main file is twocamv2.ipynb.
+The main file is Object Detection from Fingertip.ipynb.
 Run the file to run the application.<br/>
 All other previous attempt of stereovision approach/others is located in folder prototype.<br/>

 ## Materials